 My cousin Steven introduced me to QBASIC in the mid-nineties, and it was simple enough that I thought I could write a couple small programs.
 I never actually spent much time with text adventures like Zork (I loved Return to Zork, but couldn’t get my hands on an actual copy of the Zork trilogy until like 1998), but I was in love with the idea, and had played around with a couple MOOs and MUDs, more interested in the promise than any execution of the idea I’d actually seen.
 Before long, I’d programmed a virtual room-by-room tour of my house–called “My House”–which forever cemented in my mind the cardinal directional layout of Pocatello, Idaho.
 This and other games would be “published” under a “label” called “Moore-Tech 2000,” and I’d hang this sign on my door:

-Please note that this sign only ever hung on my bedroom door.
+Please note that this sign only ever hung on my bedroom door on the inside of my family’s house.
 The prices listed were the fees I wanted to charge my two younger sisters to give them copies of these games on their own floppy disks.
 It was an evolution of when I tried to sell my sisters and cousins the Nintendo fanfiction I’d write and illustrate, bound in construction paper when I was about nine-years-old.
 I also offered customized games for the low price of only 75 cents to $1.75.
 I don’t believe I ever made a cent from any of my games, and rightly so.
 Eventually, I just tried to get my sisters to play them.

 Of the games listed, very few without the checkboxes ever were finished.
 “Text Color” simply changed the color of the MS-DOS text interface.
 “Pilgrim Hunter” was a text game where the player searched a square field square by square for a turkey to shoot, like a festive, unchallenging “Hunt the Wumpus.”
 I also apparently finished something called “J.C.,” but I have no idea what that might have been.
 I seem to have been planning something called “Aquaria,” and considering my then-interests, it surely involved mermaids.